 In the future, Nair believes "we will get content that is not meant to be ads.
 We'll get content that is useful, tailored to you, completely non-annoying, and valuable, and AI is going to help us do that. "

 "This evolution takes us toward a world of predictive advertising.
-For example, we will predict products and services that someone will need based on their recent behaviors.
+For example, we will predict products and services that someone will need based on recent behaviors.
 We won't just say, 'This person likes casual games, so I'm going to show them another casual game because I've seen they use casual games and that puts them in a casual gaming category.'
 Be a bit more specific and say, 'This person likes casual games, and I'm noticing they're getting tired of playing the current casual game.
 Now is the right time to advertise a new one to them.'"

 "Along that line are two other points," Nair adds.
 "What is content?
 What is advertising?
 That distinction is fast going away with native and things like that.
 It's important, of course, that what is paid for is appropriately labeled in a salient way as the FTC wants.
 They're sponsored, but I'm okay consuming sponsored content as long as it's useful for me."